xpqx/apps-tutorials-solutions/README.md

-# Apps Tutorials Solutions
+# Apps in Various Programming Languages

-Programming stuff, small code-based programs, and tutoring stuff for non-cryptography based tutoring.